Capacity for Transition

 Sharing kaitiakitanga values and practices in the Māori agricultural sector to enhance productivity and identify new niche markets

 He kai aku ringa.
 (There is food at the end of my hands.)

 Kaitiakitanga values of guardianship and responsibility make an important contribution to Aotearoa New Zealand’s agriculture and food sector.
 Applying these values more widely could help ensure future generations benefit culturally and ecologically from whenua (land) and awa (water) resources underpinning agriculture and food production.

-This research project will raise the profile of existing and emerging Māori food production practices that contribute to a kaupapa Māori food story.
-Case studies will show how food production can be done differently and encourage innovation.
+This research project raised the profile of existing and emerging Māori food production practices that contribute to a kaupapa Māori food story.
+Case studies show how food production can be done differently and encourage innovation.

 In a highly competitive global market, communicating and employing kaitiakitanga values and practices could enhance productivity and help identify new markets for Aotearoa New Zealand food, while meeting economic, environmental and cultural objectives.

 Naku te rourou nau te rourou ka ora ai te iwi.
 (With your basket and my basket the people will live.)

 PICTURED ABOVE: Yvonne Taura, landowner Mere Whaanga, Jo Smith, Jessica Hutchings, Pahauwera Kaumatua Richard Allen at Taipōrutu, Māhia NZ